jrey22600/Ball-and-Plate-Website/README.md

 ## 2. Modeling
 ### 2.1 Background
+  The ball on plate project relies on a camera located above the plate to convert the balls physical location into a set of coordinates.
+The coordinates are then fed into Simulink where the responding servo adjustments are made to center the ball.
+Since a camera is used, a separate calibration program is necessary.
+This calibration system will establish the balancing plate as a plane with a coordinate system.
+This allows for data to be extracted and fed to corresponding programs.
+	Without the camera calibration, any data collected would be worthless as no boundary conditions would be set.
+Additionally, the camera would not know what it is attempting to see.
+The calibration allows for color detection in which the red ball stands out on the different colored plate.

 <p align='center'>
   <img src="Images/ball.jpg">
   Figure 1.
 One Dimensional View of the Free Body Diagram